Teksta versija

 4) planning documents - a partnership agreement and the European Union's Cohesion Policy Programme for 2021-2027 (hereinafter - the Programme);

-5) project applicant - an institution of direct or indirect administration, derived public person, another State institution, a natural person, and also a legal person submitting a project application;
+5) project applicant - an institution of direct or indirect administration, derived public entity, another State institution, the natural person, and also the legal person which submits a project application;

-7) file of a project - a project application, evaluation documents of the project application, civil legal contract (hereinafter - the Contract) or agreement regarding project implementation and other documents related to the project;
+7) file of a project - a project application, project application evaluation documents, civil legal contract (hereinafter - the Contract) or agreement on project implementation, and other documents related to the project;

-8) project - a project application, which complies with the project application evaluation criteria and which is approved by the co-operation institution;
+8) project - a project application which corresponds to the project application evaluation criteria and which is approved by the co-operation institution;

-9) project application selection - a process from sending the notification of call for open project application selection or a call for submitting a project application in a restricted project application selection until the time when the decision on approving or refusing a project application or an opinion on performance of the conditions included in the decision has come into effect;
+9) project application selection - the process from sending the notification of a call for open project application selection or a call for submitting project applications in a restricted project application selection until the moment when the decision to approve or reject a project application or an opinion on the compliance with the conditions included in the decision has come into effect;

-10) project application selection methodology - a document which contains a description regarding the types of project application evaluation criteria, development and evaluation principles, and also regarding the principles for project application selection;
+10) project application selection methodology - a document which contains a description of the types of project application evaluation criteria, development and evaluation principles, and also of the principles for project application selection;

-12) project application evaluation criteria - conditions in accordance with which a project application is assessed and a decision is taken to approve it, to approve with a condition or to reject it;
+12) project application evaluation criteria - conditions in accordance with which a project application is assessed and the decision on its approval, approval with a condition or rejection is taken;

 13) methodology for the application of the project application evaluation criteria - a document which contains an explanation of the application of each criteria for the project application evaluation;